Design and Implement Effective Writing Assignments

 In addition to helping engage students more effectively in the writing process, research shows that more authentic, problem-centered assignments lead to greater student learning than traditional pseudo-academic assignments like term papers (Winkelmes, 2016).
 Assignments that require higher-order disciplinary thinking have the added effect of inviting students into a community of scholars in our field.

+When students do poorly on assignments, it’s often because they haven’t spent enough time throughout the course doing the kind of work the assignment requires.
 For example, if they have spent the majority of the semester listening to lectures that describe disciplinary concepts and taking tests that merely assess their basic understanding, they will struggle on a writing assignment that requires them to apply concepts - because they haven’t had the practice or preparation they need to do this work.

-Practice doesn’t mean just having students “do things,” though: before we can design real practice, we need to articulate the kind of thinking that the assignment actually requires them to do.
+Practice doesn’t mean just having students “do things,” though: before we can design real practice, we need to articulate the kind of thinking that the assignment requires them to do.
 After we have designed a meaning-constructing task that asks students to do authentic disciplinary thinking, we need to step back and ask ourselves exactly what is required of our students.

-This means considering not only what students need to know, but also what skills they will need to use to complete the assignment successfully.
-Conducting a thorough skills analysis helps make those skills visible to us so that we can design the formative work that will give students opportunities to practice those skills multiple times before the assignment is due.
+This means considering not only what students need to know, but also identifying the skills they will need to use to complete the assignment successfully.
+Conducting a thorough skills analysis helps us design the formative work that will give students opportunities to practice those skills multiple times before the assignment is due.

+A skills analysis often shows us that an assignment we initially considered to be fairly straightforward is actually quite complex and requires significant sophistication on the part of our students.
 Coming to this realization during the assignment design process is vital to helping us begin to plan the day-to-day work we will assign in our course so that we can help students prepare to complete the assignment successfully.

 Students need multiple opportunities to receive feedback on the development of their writing and thinking while they are working on assignments, not only on final drafts.